Construction Injuries: Key Takeaways

 1. Falls

-The severity of the injury depends on the height of the structure and the conditions surrounding the fall.
-For example, if safety equipment was used to help prevent the fall.
+The severity of the injury depends on the height of the structure and the conditions surrounding the fall, for example, if the worker used safety equipment.

 2. Slips Or Trips